Also see Most Charismatics Are Closet Cessationists

 I initially didn’t include anything about Bethel’s grave-sucking / grave-soaking and their belief in the power of soaking.
 It was so outlandish that I feared people would think I had made it up.
 But one of my favorite people mentioned it as his top Bethel creep-factor so I added it.

 There’s more, but you get the idea.
 Run, don’t walk, from anything tied to Bill Johnson, Bethel Church or the Jesus Culture band.
 They are dangerous and bring mockery to the name of Christ.
 Just because they allegedly do some good does not mean you should get involved with anything by them.
 Using that standard would let you partner with any religion or cult.
-And recommending their not-as-bad-as-their-other-creepy-stuff resources is like offering a gateway drug.
+Mormons make nice neighbors, after all, once you get past their false theology.
+And recommending Bethel’s not-as-bad-as-their-other-creepy-stuff resources is like offering a gateway drug.
 If someone likes an author of a book, don’t they often see what else he has to offer?
 The discernment starts to drop when trusted people position the author as “respected.”

 Before anyone seeks the “greater” gift of prophecy — however one defines it — he should seek the “lesser” gift of discernment.
 I’ve never had a strong position on whether certain spiritual gifts have ceased or not.
 I see merits in both arguments.
 But while I left the possibility open that they could remain, I can’t avoid two truths: I’ve never seen them applied properly (i.e., those who focus on tongues as evidence of salvation brutally misuse the few and clear verses that address them) and I’ve seen countless examples of abuse (false teachers, fake healings, guilt over “not having enough faith” to be healed, etc.).
 But this post wasn’t about which side is right on that debate, it was a warning against a ministry that has serious issues either way.